 And while it may seem harmless to be called something else, that’s also not the case.
 According to the study, dogs being misidentified as a pitbull can lead to a string of negative consequences, especially in an animal shelter.

 For example, a loss of housing, being captured by animal control or even euthanasia (putting the dog to sleep) are all more likely for pitbulls.

 Animal shelter staff and veterinarians are frequently expected to guess the breed of dogs based on appearance alone.– Julie Levy, DVM, PhD

-Being mislabeled as a pitbull significantly decreases the dog’s chance of adoption from shelters because they’re seen as “dangerous dogs.”
-In this case, a small mistake can greatly affect the rest of a dog’s life.
+Being mislabeled as a pitbull significantly decreases the dog’s chance of adoption from shelters since they’re seen as “dangerous dogs” in the eyes of the mass majority.
+So in this case, a small mistake can greatly affect the rest of a dog’s life.

 This University of Florida study looked into the breed assessments of 120 dogs.
-The staff members making these assessments included 16 professionals, including 4 veterinarians.
+It’s worth noting that the staff members making these assessments included 16 professionals, with 4 veterinarians.